Documentation Index

 This section provides a high-level overview of the integration flow.
 It introduces the main components of the SDK setup.
 You can follow the rest of this guide to configure these components.

-A typical integration follows an order as below:
+A typical integration follows an order as follows:

 • Push the user data: attributes (type: 'user'), the user’s current currency (type: 'currency') if needed, and items currently in the user's cart if preferred (type: 'cart').
 You can push these components in any order.